Chromatic fixed point theory and the Balmer spectrum for extraspecial 2-groups: Chromatic Smith theorems, the Balmer spectrum, and type functions

 with $H$ running through representatives of the conjugacy classes of subgroups of $G$, and $n \geq 1$.

-Understanding the topology of the Balmer spectrum is then shown to be equivalent to the problem of determining when $\Pp_{G}(K,m) \subseteq \Pp_{G}(H,n)$.
-It isn't hard to show that a necessary condition for this to happen is that $K$ be subconjugate to $H$ in $G$.
+Understanding the topology of the Balmer spectrum is then shown to be equivalent to the following.

+\begin{problem} Given a finite $p$--group $G$, and subgroups $K$ and $H$, for what pairs $(n,m)$ is it true that $\Pp_{G}(K,m) \subseteq \Pp_{G}(H,n)$? \end{problem} It isn't hard to show that a necessary condition for this to happen is that $K$ be subconjugate to $H$ in $G$.